Attention: Here be dragons

 not available in or compatible with released stable versions of Godot.

 A 2D convex polygon shape used for physics collision.

 ConvexPolygonShape2D is solid, which means it detects collisions from objects that are fully inside it, unlike ConcavePolygonShape2D which is hollow.
 This makes it more suitable for both detection and physics.

-Convex decomposition: Concave objects' collisions can be represented accurately using several convex shapes.
-This allows dynamic physics bodies to have complex concave collisions (at a performance cost).
-It can be achieved using several ConvexPolygonShape2D nodes or by using the CollisionPolygon2D node in Solids build mode.
+Convex decomposition: A concave polygon can be split up into several convex polygons.
+This allows dynamic physics bodies to have complex concave collisions (at a performance cost) and can be achieved by using several ConvexPolygonShape2D nodes or by using the CollisionPolygon2D node in CollisionPolygon2D.BUILD_SOLIDS mode.
 To generate a collision polygon from a sprite, select the Sprite2D node, go to the Sprite2D menu that appears above the viewport, and choose Create Polygon2D Sibling.

 PackedVector2Array points =

 The polygon's list of vertices that form a convex hull.
 Can be in either clockwise or counterclockwise order.

 Warning: Only set this property to a list of points that actually form a convex hull.
 Use set_point_cloud to generate the convex hull of an arbitrary set of points.